Special Olympics Nigeria Commemorates World Malaria Day - THISDAYLIVE

 Olusegun also advised that malaria treatment should only be sought from qualified medical professionals and never treat malaria with traditional herbs.

+Highlight from the event was the unified soccer match between “Team Doctor” and “Team Malaria”.
+The match ended in favour of “Team Doctor” who defeated “Team Malaria” by five goals to four on penalties after playing a 3 – 3 draw during regular time.

-Free malaria and HIV testing was conducted for attendees by the medical staff of Royal Heritage Health Foundation and those who test positive to malaria were given anti malaria drugs.
-Insecticide treated nets was also distributed to all present.
+Free malaria and HIV testing was conducted for attendees by the medical staff of Royal Heritage Health Foundation and those who test positive were given anti malaria drugs.
+Insecticide treated nets were. also distributed to all present.

-The Special Olympics Skillz for Life initiative has made significant impact within Africa and intends to continue in educating PWIDs on malaria, HIV prevention methods, treatments through collaborations with platforms like the Grassroot Soccer (GRS) South Africa by driving narratives that challenges the negative stereotypical beliefs towards acceptance and inclusion of PWIDs within the society.
+The Special Olympics Skillz for Life Initiative has made significant impact within Africa and intends to continue in educating PWIDs on malaria, HIV prevention methods and treatments through collaborations with platforms like the Grassroot Soccer (GRS) South Africa by driving narratives that challenges the negative stereotypical beliefs towards acceptance and inclusion of PWID within the society.

-The Skills for Life Initiative has been implemented in four geopolitical regions in Nigeria such as the South-West, South-East, South-South and North-Central with over 8,000 Persons with intellectual disabilities participating and graduating from the programme.
+The Skills for Life Initiative has been implemented in four geopolitical regions in Nigeria such as the South-west, South-east, South-south and North-central with over 8,000 PWID participating and graduating from the programme.